intel/neural-compressor/docs/source/add_new_data_type.md

 4. **Strategy**: Generates the tuning configurations for each operators of the model using the tuning space constructed in the previous step, specifying the desired tuning process.

-5. **Adaptor** Invokes the specific kernels for the calibration and quantization based on the tuning configuration.
+5. **Adaptor**: Invokes the specific kernels for the calibration and quantization based on the tuning configuration.

 The following section provides an example of extending the PyTorch `Conv2d` operator to include support for 4-bit quantization.